Concubinage: Vikings

-Polygyny was common among Vikings, and rich and powerful Viking men tended to have many wives and concubines.
-Viking men would often buy or capture women and make them into their wives or concubines.
+Polygyny occurred among Vikings, and rich and powerful Viking men could have more than one wife as well as concubines.
+Vikings competed with one another for access to the marriage market.
+Viking men could capture women and make them into their wives or concubines.
 Concubinage for Vikings was connected to slavery; the Vikings took both free women and slaves as concubines.
 Researchers have suggested that Vikings may have originally started sailing and raiding due to a need to seek out women from foreign lands.

-Polygynous relationships in Viking society may have led to a shortage of eligible women for the average male; polygyny increases male–male competition in society because it creates a pool of unmarried men willing to engage in risky status-elevating and sex-seeking behaviors.
+There are theories that polygynous relationships in Viking society could have led to a shortage of eligible women for the average male; polygyny increases male–male competition in society because it creates a pool of unmarried men willing to engage in risky status-elevating and sex-seeking behaviors.
 Thus, the average Viking man could have been forced to perform riskier actions to gain wealth and power to be able to find suitable women.

-The concept was expressed in the 11th century by historian Dudo of Saint-Quentin in his semi imaginary History of The Normans.
+The theory and concept was expressed in the 11th century by historian Dudo of Saint-Quentin in his semi imaginary History of The Normans.

 The Annals of Ulster depicts raptio and states that in 821 the Vikings plundered an Irish village and "carried off a great number of women into captivity".

+People taken captive during the Viking raids across Eastern Europe could be sold to Moorish Spain via the Dublin slave trade or transported to Hedeby or Brännö and from there via the Volga trade route to present day Russia, where Slavic slaves and furs were sold to Muslim merchants in exchange for Arab silver dirham and silk, which have been found in Birka, Wollin and Dublin; initially this trade route between Europe and the Abbasid Caliphate passed via the Khazar Kaghanate, but from the early 10th-century onward it went via Volga Bulgaria and from there by caravan to Khwarazm, to the Samanid slave market in Central Asia and finally via Iran to the Abbasid Caliphate in the Middle East where there was a great market for slave girls as concubines.

 Early Christianity and Feudalism

 The Christian morals developed by Patristic writers largely promoted marriage as the only form of union between men and women.
 Both Saint Augustine and Saint Jerome strongly condemned the institution of concubinage.
-In parallel though, the late imperial Roman law improved the rights of the classical Roman concubinatus, reaching the point, with the Corpus Iuris Civilis by Justinian, of extending inheritance laws to these unions.
+Emperor Justinian in his great sixth-century code, the Corpus Iurus Civilis, granted to concubines and their children the sorts of property and inheritance rights usually reserved for wives.
+He brought the institution of concubinatus closer to marriage, but he also repeated the Christian injunction that concubinage must be permanent and monogamous.

-The two views, Christian condemnation and secular continuity with the Roman legal system, continued to be in conflict throughout the entire Middle Age, until in the 14th and 15th centuries the Church outlawed concubinage in the territories under its control.
+The two views, Christian condemnation and secular continuity with the Roman legal system, continued to be in conflict throughout the entire Middle Ages, until in the 14th and 15th centuries the Church outlawed concubinage in the territories under its control.